UNDP’s mandate for health and development

 Reducing inequalities and social exclusion that drive HIV and poor health

 Reducing inequalities and social exclusion that drive HIV and poor health.
 Widening inequalities within and between populations lead to poor health, fuel HIV and other epidemics and hinder sustainable development.
 Through action in this area, UNDP aims to empower women and girls and increase the capacity of key populations and other excluded groups to realize their health and human rights.
 This action area also contributes to improvements in participatory governance for health (Action Area 2) and building the resilience of communities and countries to address health-related challenges (Action Area 3).

 Promoting effective and inclusive governance for health

 Institutions and governance structures in many countries are under-resourced, lack capacity and coherence to plan and deliver health and related services, and provide inadequate civic space for the participation of affected groups.
 Through action to improve law, rights and policy environments, build human and institutional capacity and develop rights-based investment approaches, UNDP aims to strengthen the governance capacity of countries to respond more effectively to health and related development challenges.

 Action area 3

 Building resilient and sustainable systems for health

-Resilience-building is a key element of UNDP’s work in countries with large scale health programmes that have significant national capacity constraints or that face complex emergencies.
+Resilience-building is a key element of UNDP’s work in countries with large-scale health programmes that suffer significant national capacity constraints or that face complex emergencies.